CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/types-of-fields.md

 When you add fields to your corpus, you have to specify the type of data they contain.
-When you upload your sample data, I-analyzer try to figure out the type from your data file.
+When you upload your sample data, Textcavator try to figure out the type from your data file.
 You should check that the pre-selected type is what you expect.

 Below is a list of all possible data types for a corpus.

 ## Text (content)

-A text content field contains a longer piece of text, such as the content of a newspaper article, the text of an online review, etc. Because I-analyzer is first and foremost a text searching tool, every corpus must have at least one text content field.
+A text content field contains a longer piece of text, such as the content of a newspaper article, the text of an online review, etc. Because Textcavator is first and foremost a text searching tool, every corpus must have at least one text content field.

 Users will be able to search  through the field, but the field will not have a filter option.